What exercises can you do with a stability ball?

 14. Hamstring Leg Curl

-Target your hamstrings, glutes, and core with this deceptively simple move.
+This is a great leg exercise to target your hamstrings, glutes, and core with this deceptively simple move.

 - Start on your back with your feet on top of the ball.
 Your arms should be by your sides.